chipsalliance/firrtl-spec/spec.md

 The widths of all externally defined module ports must be specified.
 Width inference, described in [@sec:width-inference], is not supported for externally defined module ports.

+An externally-defined module must have no ports of or containing the abstract reset type.

 A common use of an externally defined module is to represent a Verilog module that will be written separately and provided together with FIRRTL-generated Verilog to downstream tools.

 An example of an externally defined module with parameters is: